mstksg/inCode/copy/entries/io-purity.md

 translates any standalone IO object into assembly code (or even a less optimal C code).

-Technically, you *could* "think" of every IO objects as a self-contained and encapsulated little packet of assembly or C code that you can compose and nest and merge, etc. with other such packets, without worrying about the lower level code itself.
+Technically, you *could* "think" of every IO object as a self-contained and encapsulated little packet of assembly or C code that you can compose and nest and merge, etc. with other such packets, without worrying about the lower level code itself.
 But don't do this, or you risk confusing a possible